martijnschouwe/outdoorlasertag/README.md

 It is able to set game time, set gun settings, assign players to a game, and after the game read the game data.

 **Game logic v1**
 A game is initiated by a game controller (android)
-A game consists of multiple players and are assigned by the game controller A game has a time window which can be set by the game controller.
+A game consists of multiple players and are assigned by the game controller
+A game has a time window which can be set by the game controller.
-A player of a game can hit other players and gains points A player of a game can get hit by other players and looses points When a game ends, the gae data can be shown in the game controller
+A player of a game can hit other players and gains points
+A player of a game can get hit by other players and looses points
+When a game ends, the game data can be shown in the game controller